Stepan Protsiuk: Literary works

 Stepan Protsiuk started his literary career as a poet in the early 1990s.
 Along with Ivan Tsyperdiuk and Ivan Andrusiak, he founded poetic group New Degeneration, which was among the most famous Ukrainian poetic groups in the early 1990s.
 New Degeneration created a controversy among prominent Ukrainian writers and literary critics as, for example, Oles Honchar criticized the group's approach to literature, while Lina Kostenko praised it.
 In 1992, the group published their first book New Degeneration (foreword by Yurii Andrukhovych), which included Protsiuk's collection of poems titled At the Edge of Two Truths.
 New Degeneration was active until the mid-1990s.

 In the late 1990s, Stepan Protsiuk stopped writing poetry and gradually switched to prose works.
 His first novel Infection, which is one of his most famous works, was published in 2002 and devoted to social and psychological issues, being set in 20th-century Ukraine.
 Protsiuk received both praise and criticism for his depiction of national and mental problems of Ukrainians.

 In his works, Protsiuk explores various social problems facing Ukraine today (Infection) or in the past (Tenth Line, The Grass Cannot Die), as well as existential problems, such as individual and collective being (Destruction of a Doll) or relationship between parents and children (Hit Your Head against the Wall).
 His literary style has been described as a mix of postmodernism and neo avant-garde.

 In the late 2000s, Protsiuk debuted with his novels for children.
 First novel, Mariyka and Kostyk, was followed by two sequels, In Love with the Sun and Argonauts.
 All of them were published in Kyiv-based publishing house Grani-T. Protsiuk also authored three books for children published in Vinnytsia-based publishing house Teza.

-Protsiuk is also known for his fiction novels devoted to prominent Ukrainian writers – Vasyl Stefanyk (The Rose of Ritual Pain), Volodymyr Vynnychenko (Masks Fall off Slowly), Arhip Teslenko (Black Apple).
+Protsiuk is also known for what he calls his psychobiographical novels, devoted to prominent figures of Ukrainian culture.
+The cycle began with books on the writers Vasyl Stefanyk (The Rose of Ritual Pain), Volodymyr Vynnychenko (Masks Fall off Slowly) and Arkhyp Teslenko (Black Apple).
+It was continued by Hands and Tears (2022), about Ivan Franko, and Moon, Moon (2023), about Hryhir Tiutiunnyk; the latter was finished in early 2022 but its publication was delayed by the full-scale Russian invasion.

+In 2024, Protsiuk published Pan, a novel about the entrepreneur, publisher and philanthropist Yevhen Chykalenko, which became his most decorated book.
+Since 2019 he has also run a YouTube channel, A Writer about Writers (Письменник про письменників), devoted to the lives and works of 19th- and 20th-century Ukrainian authors; a book of essays under the same title appeared in 2024.